BYOD (Bring Your Own Device)

 It is important that laptops brought by students are suitable for use at school.
 Please be aware that some older devices will not work on the school’s network, the minimum specification for devices to qualify for BYOD can be found here.
 Also note that as the school network is Microsoft based, its capability to connect with Apple devices has not yet been fully tested.

-The program is currently available to students from years 10 to 12 and will be extended down to year 8 students early in the new term.
+The program is currently available to students from years 7 to 12.
 Before a student is allowed to connect their device to the school's BYOD network, students must review the BYOD student policy then complete the BYOD student agreement with a parent or caregiver and return the agreement to school.
 Students will then be notified when they have approval to connect their device to the BYOD network.